Updated Apr 24 2020

 The answer to this question is definitely not, and I’m saying this as someone who has lived in El Raval for over 3 years, and not once have I experienced any problems or uncomfortable situations.
 Just as in any area of Barcelona, or indeed in any city of the world, there is of course some crime, the most common of which is petty crime and minor thefts.
 It’s therefore important that you are vigilant with your belongings, but in no way would we say that it’s a dangerous area.

-Art, history and culture
+Art, history and culture in the Raval neighborhood

 Below we have given you some more detailed information about some of the many places of interest that you will find in El Raval, amongst which the highlights are the Palau Güell, one of Antoni Gaudí’s most interesting works, the ancient church of Sant Pau del Camp, the Museu d’Art Contemporani de Barcelona (Barcelona’s Museum of Contemporary Art, often shortened to MACBA), the site of the Old Hospital de la Santa Creu, and of course the area’s main street, the Rambla de Raval.